TUM-DSE/seminars/SoSe2025-acc-systems.md

 ## Contact

-We *strongly* prefer slack for all communications.
+We *strongly* prefer Slack for all communications.
 For any further questions/comments, please contact the course organizer(s):
 - [Dr. Atsushi Koshiba](https://atsushikoshiba.github.io/)
 - [Prof. Pramod Bhatotia](https://dse.in.tum.de/bhatotia/)